-THIRLI RAIASEKAR GM REFINERY
+THIRU RAJASEKAR GM REFINERY

 Mr. Thirumangai Rajasekar is the General Manager, Refinery Operations of Dangote Sugar Refinery Plc.
-He has over 39 years sterling work experience in management positions in Sugar Refinery Operations, Energy and Chemical industries in India Prior to joining Dangote Sugar Refinery Plc, Mr. Rajasekar was a Senior Vice President & Head Manufacturing, EID Parry (India) Ltd, Chennai, India; responsible for the implementation and conceptualisation of new engineering concepts and operational strategies to cut down conversion cost of Raw Sugar processing in the refinery amongst other initiatives.
-He joined Dangote Sugar Refinery Plc in August 2019 as the Chief Executive Officer of Dangote Sugar, Numan Operations (formerly Savannah Sugar Company Limited, Numan) in Adamawa State, before Lagos, as the General Manager, Refinery Operations in April 2020.
+He has over 39 years sterling work experience in management positions in Sugar Refinery Operations, Energy and Chemical industries in India.
+Prior to joining Dangote Sugar Refinery Plc, Mr. Rajasekar was a Senior Vice President & Head-Manufacturing, EID Parry (India) Ltd, Chennai, India; responsible for the implementation and conceptualisation of new engineering concepts and operational strategies to cut down conversion cost of Raw Sugar processing in the refinery amongst other initiatives.
+He joined Dangote Sugar Refinery Plc in August 2019 as the Chief Executive Officer of Dangote Sugar, Numan Operations (formerly Savannah Sugar Company Limited, Numan) in Adamawa State, before he was reassigned to Dangote Sugar Refinery Plc, Apapa, Lagos, as the General Manager, Refinery Operations in April 2020.
 Mr. Rajasekar holds a B.Tech.
 (Hons.) in Engineering from Madras Institute of Technology, Anna University, Chennai, India and Bachelor's degree in Mathematics from Madras University, India.